Pliocene: Fauna

 Both marine and continental faunas were essentially modern, although continental faunas were a bit more primitive than today.

 The land mass collisions meant great migration and mixing of previously isolated species, such as in the Great American Interchange.
 Herbivores got bigger, as did specialized predators.

+Image gallery

 Mammals

-In North America, rodents, large mastodons and gomphotheres, and opossums continued successfully, while hoofed animals (ungulates) declined, with camel, deer and horse all seeing populations recede.
+In North America, rodents, large mastodons and gomphotheres, and opossums continued successfully, while hoofed animals (ungulates) declined, with camel, deer, and horse all seeing populations recede.
 Three-toed horses (Nannippus), oreodonts, protoceratids, and chalicotheres became extinct.
 Borophagine dogs and Agriotherium became extinct, but other carnivores including the weasel family diversified, and dogs and short-faced bears did well.
 Ground sloths, huge glyptodonts, and armadillos came north with the formation of the Isthmus of Panama.
+The latitudinal diversity gradient among terrestrial North American mammals became established during this epoch some time after 4 Ma.